ankraft/onem2m-jupyter-notebooks/README.md

 You must use this URL including the token, because this authenticates the connection to the local Jupiter Notebook server.

 ## Using the Notebooks

-### Configuration

-Please change the configuration in the file [init.py](init.py) according to your setup.
-Normally, it shouldn't be necessary to change this when using the vanilla configuration from the *Eclipse om2m* installation.

-- **url** : The URL of the CSE we want to connect to in the examples in the notebooks.
-- **originator** : Originator ID to access the CSE.
-- **notificationPort** : The port for Notification Server.

 ### Running the Examples